Set up the CloudWatch agent to collect cluster metrics

 Step 2: Create a service account in the cluster

-Use the following step to create a service account for the CloudWatch agent, if you do not already have one.
+Use one of the following methods to create a service account for the CloudWatch agent, if you do not already have one.

 -